decentralizeddiffusion/decentralizeddiffusion.github.io/_posts/2024-12-26-decentralized-diffusion.md

 ## Decentralized Diffusion Models

+Decentralized Diffusion Models leverage the associative property of the marginal flow to split training into many independent sub-training jobs focused on producing "flow experts" that each model a subset of the data.
+These have no data dependencies to each other, so they can be trained wherever compute is available.

 We partition the data into K disjoint clusters  $\{S_1, S_2, \ldots, S_K\}$, and each expert trains on an assigned subset $(x_0 \in S_i)$.
 Since the marginal flow is a linear combination over data points, we can apply the associative property within each of these data clusters.
 We therefore rewrite the global marginal flow as a weighted combination of marginal flows over each data partition.

 <div class="l-body" style="text-align: center;">
   <img src="{{ '/assets/img/decentralized_diffusion/marginal_flow_associated.svg' | relative_url }}" alt="DDM Overview" style="width: 80%; height: auto;">
 </div>

-We train a separate model over each individual data cluster.
+We train a separate diffusion model over each individual data cluster.
 This is standard flow matching training, so we can reuse popular architectures, hyperparameters and codebases.
 By adaptively averaging each model’s prediction at test-time, we sample from the entire distribution and optimize the global flow matching objective.
 We must learn a router to predict the adaptive weights of each expert model at test-time, which ends up being trained with a classification objective over the data clusters.
 We discuss this more thoroughly in the paper.

 We can visualize the component flows of a Decentralized Diffusion Model in the plot below.
 By ensembling them at test-time, we recover the global marginal flow.
 Drag the black $x_t$ circle to see the denoising predictions for each expert model (blue and red).
 Slide the time slider to see how the ensembled denoising predictions update the particle $x_t$.